wmhilton-stoplight/platform-docs/3.-design/b.starting-a-new-api-design.md

 # Start a new API design

 Following the [API Design-first](./a.overview.md#API-Design-First) workflow, you are creating an API Descriptions before the API exists.
+This can be a bit daunting at first, but grab a whiteboard, notepad, or however you like to keep notes, and lets think about what this API is going to do.

 ## Define the intent of the API

 The first step to making a new API is defining the purpose of the API.
 Typically you'd work with various stakeholders in your organization to define abstract requirements and the type of consumers (Internal, Partner, or External) it would cater.

 For example, you could be:

-- Solving a use-case for external customers
+- Solving a use-case for external customers that will not effect internal systems
 - Providing a reusable service for use across your organization

-This would also be an excellent time to identify a few critical consumers for this API.
+- Creating a unique integration API for a single partnership
+- Splitting an internal monolith into microservices
+- Glueing some internal microservices into a monolith

+Depending on the scope of this API, the API design process begins by finding out the critical consumers for this API.

 ## Understand your consumers

-The goal is to provide an API that solves consumer problems in the most efficient way.
+The goal is to provide an API that solves consumer problems in the most efficient way, but how you go about designing the API will depend on a few things.

 This could be achieved by sending out a survey to your consumers to understand their needs.
 Do this with a few key consumers covering a range of use cases, preferably.
 The questions you could be asking are:

 - What are the key business needs and workflows you are trying to solve?
 - What existing APIs are you talking to, if any?